All Episodes

 But something happened to Jobs in the period of time he was not at Apple.

-He left Apple, he goes to Next and Pixar.
+He goes to Next and Pixar.

-And Apple was weeks away from bankruptcy and closing down in 1970, I think it was 1997.
+And Apple was weeks away from bankruptcy and closing down in 19, I think it was 1997.

-And they bought Next Jobs' company, and they bought Jobs.
+And they bought Next, Jobs' company, and they bought Jobs.

-And within a year Or year and a half, Jobs had engineered the ouster of the then CEO, a guy named Gil Emilio, and Jobs took over the company.
+And within a year or year and a half, Jobs had engineered the ouster of the then CEO, a guy named Gil Emilio, and Jobs took over the company.

 And at that point, there was a whole different Steve Jobs.

-I mean, he still was a tyrant, and he was still very difficult to please, but it in that phase he became the Steve Jobs that everybody now knows.
+I mean, he still was a tyrant, and he still was very difficult to please.

-The great inventor, the creator, the charismatic leader, the guy that motivated people, got more out of people and they thought they had all the whatever mythological or real things people think about jobs.
+The great inventor, the creator, the charismatic leader, the guy who motivated people, got more out of people and they thought they had all the whatever mythological or real things people think about jobs.

 This is the story I don't know.

-This is I uh there's no book that I've read.
+There's no book that I've read.

 There's no article that I've read.

-A lot of guys have written books that know new jobs that worked with him, and a lot of, you know, Aaron Sorkins working on a movie, but there's something happened when Jobs was away from Apple that totally turned him into a different kind of leader, somebody who was actually capable of being.
+And a lot of, you know, Aaron Sorkin's working on a movie, but there's something happened when Jobs was away from Apple that totally turned him into a different kind of leader, somebody who was actually capable of being a great CEO, great organizational, motivational, all of that, whatever it took, putting the right people in the right place.

-Now, this current CEO, Tim Cook was the operations guy.
+Now, this current CEO, Tim Cook, was the operations guy.

 Jobs didn't care about the supply chain.